 If you want to travel, considering becoming a tour guide to lead groups on international trips.
 If you’d prefer to stay closer to home, check out what’s in your local area.
 Historical homes, gardens and museums all usually employ tour guides.
 And if you live in a popular city, some groups even lead walking tours of the main attractions.

-As a teacher you obviously love working with kids.
-If you think you’d enjoy working with other age groups, too, you can consider elderly companion care.
+As a teacher, you obviously love working with kids.
+If you think you’d enjoy working with other age groups, too, then consider elderly companion care.

 Important qualities of those working in elderly care include patience, tact, discretion and empathy.
 In general, you’d be tasked with many everyday activities that the elderly need just a little extra help with, like meal preparation, running errands or light housekeeping.

 This one might seem a little far-fetched, but think about it: As a teacher, you’re a pro at organization, and you’re likely used to cleaning up after others.
 Even more important, you’re trustworthy.
 People are more likely to let you into their homes knowing that you make a living by helping children.

 As a housekeeper, you decide on the number of clients you want to take on, what your rates will be and what you will—or, more importantly won’t—clean.
 That’s if you decide to go it on your own.
 There are likely plenty of cleaning companies in your city that could use a little summer help, though you’ll have less flexibility that way.

 Plenty of restaurants, cafes and food trucks look for extra help in the summertime—especially those that rely on good weather.
 Your experience as a teacher communicates reliability and good people skills, both of which are high priorities for serving positions.